vishalbakshi/blog/posts/2025-05-08-TIL-RAGatouille/index.md

 ---
-title: TIL&#58; Resolving RAGaoutille OOM Error and `faiss-gpu` Warning
+title: TIL&#58; Resolving RAGatouille OOM Error and `faiss-gpu` Warning
 date: "2025-05-08"
 author: Vishal Bakshi
 description: A couple of fixes as I work on indexing large document collections (6M+) using RAGatouille.